AmiliaSalva/Azure-Honey-Net-SOC/README.md

 For the "AFTER" stage, I implemented a series of hardening measures and security controls to improve the environment's overall security posture.
 These improvements included:

-- <b>Network Security Groups (NSGs)</b>: I hardened the NSGs by blocking all inbound and outbound traffic, with the sole exception of my admin workstation.
+- <b>Network Security Groups (NSGs)</b>: I hardened the NSGs by blocking all inbound and outbound traffic, with the sole exception of my own public IP address.
 This ensured that only authorized traffic from a trusted source was allowed to access the virtual machines.

 - <b>Built-in Firewalls</b>: I configured the built-in firewalls on the virtual machines to restrict access and protect the resources from unauthorized connections.
 This step involved fine-tuning the firewall rules based on the specific requirements of each VM, thereby minimizing the potential attack surface.